 QAnon, 4Chan, 8Chan: The Haters Of Facts & Blacks

 By Paul Wagner

 When the Titanic sank, we didn’t have secret chat-rooms and viral videos.
-In the 1700s through to the early 20th century, we had super-secret handshakes in members-only social organizations, usually comprised solely of men.
+From the 1700s through the early 20th century, we had super-secret handshakes in members-only social organizations, most often comprised of white men.
 These old-time organizations include The Masons, The Skull & Bones Society, The Improved Benevolent and Protective Order of Elks of the World, The Grand Orange Lodge, The Independent Order of Odd Fellows, The Knights of Pythias, The Ancient Order of Foresters, The Ancient Order of United Workmen, The Patriotic Order Sons of America, The Molly Maguires, and many other social groups, some of which are still in existence today.

 These groups were the birthplaces of life-changing agendas, powerful social movements, and presidential campaigns.
-As fraternities, they thought together, schemed together, and aggressively protected and uplifted each other.
-These private societies were also safe havens for the proliferation of super-secrets.
+As fraternities, they shared beliefs and ideologies, they often schemed together, and would aggressively defend, protect, and uplift each other.
+These private societies were also safe havens for the proliferation of private, self-serving agendas.